MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/technologies/dhcp/managing-resource-records-how-to-powershell.md

 #### [GUI](#tab/gui)

-The Set-DnsServerResourceRecord cmdlet cannot change the Name or Type of a DNS server resource record object.
-If you want to perform those actions, it is simpler to remove the existing resource record and create a new one.
+The Set-DnsServerResourceRecord cmdlet can't change the Name or Type of a DNS server resource record object.
+If you want to perform those actions, it's simpler to remove the existing resource record and create a new one.
 You remove a DNS record using the Remove-DnsServerResourceRecord cmdlet.
 For example, to remove the DNS record example.contoso.com use the following command:

 #### [PowerShell](#tab/powershell)